qgroom/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 ![pairwise](https://raw.githubusercontent.com/jhpoelen/globis-b-interactions/master/figures/pairwise.png)

 Pairwise data models describe an interaction as an association between two taxa, two individual organisms or a mix of the two.
-An example would be the statement: “this sea otter ate that crab”. (e.g., TODO cite fisheries diet databases).
+An example would be the statement: "this sea otter ate that crab". (e.g., TODO cite fisheries diet databases).

 ![n-ary](https://raw.githubusercontent.com/jhpoelen/globis-b-interactions/master/figures/n-ary.png)

 An n-ary interaction describes 2 or more taxa or individual organisms that interact with each other as part of a process.
-An example of this is a statement like: “this mosquito is a vector of a Plasmodium falciparum.
+An example of this is a statement like: "this mosquito is a vector of a Plasmodium falciparum.
 P. Falciparum is a pathogen of humans.
-The mosquito feeds on the blood of humans.”
+The mosquito feeds on the blood of humans."
 By grouping the various interactions, a process can be described, in this case a malaria infection of humans via mosquitos. (e.g., cite crop diseases, seed dispersal datasets)

 ![network](https://raw.githubusercontent.com/jhpoelen/globis-b-interactions/master/figures/network.png)